 Fine Art students will then go on to explore a wide range of media, techniques and process, both traditional and contemporary, in more depth.
 Drawing, painting, mixed media, sculpture, installation and printmaking are just some of the areas students can focus on.
 Drawing is given special emphasis to enable students to develop the skills, visual understanding and techniques vital to them as future artists.

-One of the highlights of studying Art at Ashbourne is that students get the chance to visit culturally rich European cities like Paris, Barcelona and Vienna on a specially structured and expertly guided four day trip over the Autumn half term.
+One of the highlights of studying Art at Ashbourne is that students get the chance to visit culturally rich European cities such as Paris, Barcelona and Vienna on a specially structured and expertly guided four day trip over the Autumn half term.
 They also go on a variety of other art gallery and museum trips in London and the UK.

 The Art Faculty also gives students some excellent opportunities to exhibit their work to the wider community and to prepare them for a successful career in this field.